Post-ambient manifesto

 Personal narrative replaces background ambiance.

-Ecological collapse, social fragmentation, post-COVID alienation, the attention economy's pathology, the existential pressure of AI — these are not the content of Post-Ambient.
-They are the cause.
-The wound that makes the music necessary.
+Ecological collapse, social fragmentation, post-COVID alienation, the attention economy's pathology, the existential pressure of AI are not the content of Post-Ambient, but they are the cause.
+The wounds that make the music necessary.

 Eventually, the snake must shed its skin.